15 5-Second Strategies for Shutting Down Stress ASAP

 You can even use a tennis ball or cold water bottle on your feet or neck.
 In addition, try rubbing pressure points like the webbing between your thumb and index finger, or your inner wrist.
 Here’s how to learn the art of self massage.

 Another method is the EFT tapping technique, where you tap certain points on your body such as between your eyes, your temples, and the center of your collarbone.
 “Tapping brings cleansing energy to the meridian points, as your mind directs the energy to what’s unbalanced in the body,” Whitaker says.
 “This restores your mind and body’s natural balance, which aids in releasing stress, worry, fears, and disharmony.”
+Don’t miss the signs you are headed for a nervous breakdown.

 How to relieve stress: Sound it out

 You’ve heard the “om” sound yogis make when they meditate, right?
 Well, Joshi says using a buzzing sound is another way to use your voice to calm yourself when you’re stressed.
 “Bhramari, a humming bee sound, can be done by closing the eyes and making the humming sound like a bee,” she says.
 “These sound vibrations calm down the thought waves and relax the entire nervous system.
 External sound frequency resonates with the internal rhythm of the body and mind, creating peace and tranquility within.”
 Research from India has shown Bhramari to improve cardiovascular patterns.
 Press your ears closed for an even stronger vibration.
+Check out these other ways to unwind that don’t involve booze.

 How to relieve stress: Shake it off